 The doctrine of Respondeat Superior states that anything an employee does during work hours is the liability of the company.
 So if a rideshare vehicle hits you, the company is also liable.
 In the old days, companies used to dodge liability by hiring independent contractors.
 Because these independent contractors are technically not employees, companies can assert that they're not liable for their contractors' faults.

-However, the Supreme Court has held companies liable for the actions of their contractors in the past and now, the definition of "employee" has been expanded so that it includes independent contractors for certain situations.
+However, the Supreme Court has held companies liable for the actions of their contractors in the past, and now the definition of "employee" has been expanded so that it includes independent contractors for certain situations.
 For example, if a company has a lot of control over how their independent contractors perform their work tasks, these contractors are no longer considered "independent", but employees of the company.

 This is true when it comes to Uber services.
 When an Uber driver is "working", they are using the app designated by Uber. the app controls how the Uber driver works, including which routes to take, where to go, and what to do.
 Because of this, Uber is still liable for the actions of their contractors because they have extensive control over their employees' actions.